-Distribution Type/ Rate Taxable Tax-exempt Capital Total Amount (cents per unit s) 6.931 - 1.052 7.983

-Par value of units: Not applicable

-Tax Rate: Taxable income distribution

-Individuals who receive such distribution as investment income (excluding income received through partnership) will be exempted from tax.

-Qualifying corporate investors will receive pre-tax distributions and pay tax on the distributions at their own marginal rate subsequently.

-Investors using CPF funds and SRS funds will also receive pre-tax distributions.
-These distributions are tax exempt where the distributions received are returned to the respective CPF and SRS accounts.
+Distribution Type/ Rate Taxable Tax-exempt Capital Total Amount (cents per units) 6.931 - 1.052 7.983 Par value of units: Not applicable Tax Rate: Taxable income distribution Individuals who receive such distribution as investment income (excluding income received through partnership) will be exempted from tax.
+Qualifying corporate investors will receive pre-ta distributions and pay tax on the distributions at their ov marginal rate subsequently.
+Investors using CPF funds and SRS funds will al receive pre-tax distributions.
+These distributions are t exempt where the distributions received are returned the respective CPF and SRS accounts. utions are tax the gn non-individ ns after deduc ors will receiv at the rate of ibutions after Ta x-exempt inc ome distributic on the na e hands of tionality, corp ome distributi all Unitholde porate identity not entitled to ers, regardl or tax resid ess of their dence status.

-Qualifying foreign non-individual investors will receive their distributions after deduction of tax at the rate of 10%.

-All other investors will receive their distributions after deduction of tax at the rate of 17%.

-Tax-exempt income distribution

-Tax-exempt income distribution is exempt from tax in the hands of all Unitholders, regardless of their nationality, corporate identity or tax residence status.
-Unitholders are not entitled to tax credits for any taxes paid by the trustee of Ascendas Reit on the income of Ascendas Reit against their Singapore income tax liability.
+liability.